Additive by Sandvik

 A choice of additive technologies

 Being independent is important to us.
 It is about being able to select the optimal process for your project.
 That’s why we have invested in all relevant additive technologies for metals.
-We’ve spent years mapping different printing technologies such as Powder Bed Fusion (laser and electron beam, EBM), and Binder Jetting – gathering data and fine-tuning the processes.
+We’ve spent years mapping different printing technologies such as Laser Powder Bed Fusion (L-PBF) and Binder Jetting – gathering data and fine-tuning the processes.
 The result is a better component in your hand.

 World-leading powder producers